-If students are not satisfied with a Promotions Committee action, they have the right to appeal.
+If students are not satisfied with a Promotions Committee action which involves dismissal from AUA, they have the right to appeal.
 The deadline for receipt of appeals is 7 calendar days after grades or other pertinent information regarding the academic standing of the student are communicated to the student.